-For this week’s Longreads Member Pick, we’re thrilled to share the opening chapter of The Bohemians: Mark Twain and the San Francisco Writers Who Reinvented American Literature, the forthcoming book by Ben Tarnoff, published by The Penguin Press.
+For our Longreads Member Pick, we’re thrilled to share the opening chapter of The Bohemians: Mark Twain and the San Francisco Writers Who Reinvented American Literature, the book by Ben Tarnoff, published by The Penguin Press.

 What people remembered best about him, aside from his brambly red brows and rambling gait, was his strange way of speaking: a drawl that spun syllables slowly, like fallen branches on the surface of a stream.
 Printers transcribed it with hyphens and dashes, trying to render rhythms so complex they could’ve been scored as sheet music.
 He rasped and droned, lapsed into long silences, soared in the swaying tenor inherited from the slave songs of his childhood.
 He made people laugh while remaining dreadfully, imperially serious.
 He mixed the sincere and the satiric, the factual and the fictitious, in proportions too obscure for even his closest friends to decipher.
 He was prickly, irreverent, ambitious, vindictive—a personality as impenetrably vast as the American West, and as prone to seismic outbursts.
 He was Samuel Clemens before he became Mark Twain, and in the spring of 1863, he made a decision that brought him one step closer to the fame he craved.